• info@numismaticcrimes.org

 Founder

-Recognized as an expert in numismatic investigations Doug developed the first and only accredited law enforcement school dealing with the investigation of numismatic crimes and continues to assist state, federal and local law enforcement agencies across the country.
-The American Numismatic Association has recognized Doug for his numismatic investigations and in 1988 was presented the PNG Sol Kaplan award for setting up a clearinghouse to coordinate investigations of crimes against the numismatic industry.
+Recognized as an expert in numismatic crime investigations, Doug developed the first and only accredited law enforcement school dealing with the investigation of numismatic crimes, counterfeit coins, and precious metals.
+Doug continues to assist and train state, federal and local law enforcement agencies across the country.
+Doug is a member of the American Numismatic Association, Professional Numismatists Guild, TX.
+Numismatic Association, Central States Numismatic Association, and Florida United Numismatists.